opnfv/sdnvpn/docs/release/userguide/feature.userguide.rst

 Have in mind that the fuel repo version needs to map with the downloaded artifact.

-Simplified scenario deployment procedure using Fuel
+[FUEL] Simplified scenario deployment procedure using Fuel
 ===================================================

 This section describes the installation of the os-odl_l2-bgpvpn-ha or os-odl_l2-bgpvpn-noha OPNFV reference platform stack across a server cluster or a single host as a virtual deployment.

-Scenario Preparation
+[FUEL] Scenario Preparation
 --------------------
 dea.yaml and dha.yaml need to be copied and changed according to the lab-name/host where you deploy.